Reviewing Provident Acquisition (PAQC) & Its Peers

-Provident Acquisition (NASDAQ:PAQC – Get Rating) is one of 683 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
-We will compare Provident Acquisition to related businesses based on the strength of its earnings, risk, profitability, institutional ownership, dividends, analyst recommendations and valuation.
+Provident Acquisition (NASDAQ:PAQC – Get Rating) is one of 682 public companies in the “Holding & other investment offices” industry, but how does it contrast to its rivals?
+We will compare Provident Acquisition to related businesses based on the strength of its valuation, dividends, risk, analyst recommendations, institutional ownership, earnings and profitability.

-This table compares Provident Acquisition and its peers revenue, earnings per share and valuation.
+This table compares Provident Acquisition and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue